Arthur Shawcross: Return to New York

 After his discharge from the Army, Shawcross moved with Linda from Oklahoma to Clayton, New York.
 Linda would soon divorce him, after which he began committing crimes such as arson and burglary.
 Shawcross's offenses earned him a five-year sentence at Attica Correctional Facility, and later Auburn Correctional Facility.
 After serving 22 months, he was granted an early release in October 1971, in part due to his role in the rescue of a correctional officer during a prison riot.
 Shawcross returned to his hometown of Watertown, New York, eventually getting a job with the Watertown Public Works Department and marrying for the third time.

 On May 7, 1972, he raped and killed his first known victim, 10-year-old Jack Owen Blake, after luring the boy into a wooded area in Watertown.
 Blake's body was not found until authorities received a tip by telephone on September 5.
 On September 2, just prior to the body's discovery, Shawcross raped and killed eight-year-old Karen Ann Hill, who had been visiting Watertown with her mother for the Labor Day weekend.
 He was arrested the next day.

 A grand jury indicted Shawcross for murder in Hill's death.
 On October 17, 1972, he was allowed to plead guilty to a lesser charge of first degree manslaughter for both deaths and was sentenced to an indeterminate term with a maximum of 25 years at Attica Correctional Facility.
 In November he was transferred to Green Haven Correctional Facility.

 Jefferson County District Attorney William McClusky explained the plea bargain by stating that other than Shawcross's confession to police, there was no direct evidence linking him to the Blake killing.
-McClusky also suggested Shawcross could have argued at trial that he was under "extreme emotional disturbance," and a jury would have been likely to arrive at a verdict of manslaughter.
+McClusky also suggested Shawcross could have argued at trial that he was under "extreme emotional disturbance", and a jury would have been likely to arrive at a verdict of manslaughter.

-After Shawcross was in prison for fourteen years, inexperienced prison staff and social workers concluded that Shawcross was "no longer dangerous", disregarding the warnings of psychiatrists who had assessed Shawcross as a "schizoid psychopath."
+After Shawcross was in prison for fourteen years, inexperienced prison staff and social workers concluded that Shawcross was "no longer dangerous", disregarding the warnings of psychiatrists who had assessed Shawcross as a "schizoid psychopath".
 He was released on parole in April 1987.

 Shawcross had difficulty settling down, as neighbors would protest his presence and employers would refuse to hire him.
 He first moved to Binghamton, New York, then relocated to Delhi with a girlfriend, Rose Marie Walley.
 When Delhi residents became aware of Shawcross' presence, the couple moved to nearby Fleischmanns, only to be met with hostility there as well.
 In late June 1987, Shawcross' parole officer moved him and Walley into a transient hotel in Rochester, but failed to notify local authorities of this action.
 In mid-October, Shawcross and Walley found more permanent lodgings at 241 Alexander Street in Rochester.

 Second series of murders

-In March 1988, Shawcross began murdering again, primarily targeting prostitutes in the Rochester area, before his capture less than two years later.
+In March 1988, Shawcross began murdering again, primarily targeting sex workers in the Rochester area, before his capture less than two years later.
 He was convicted of eleven murders, with a twelfth not officially ascribed to him.
 The victims were: